tinko26/ao/docs/api/src/ao_sys/ao_queue4ptr.h.md

 };
 ```

+This type represents the inserting into a queue for pointers.
 It consists of the following members.

 | `async` | The asynchronous event. |
 | `node` | The node for the queue's list of inserting tasks. |